Home Blog Product Info Everything You Need To Know About Pipe Plugs

 HOW CAN YOU STAY SAFE WHEN USING PIPE PLUGS?

-• Maintaining consistent and accurate inflation air pressure is extremely important when working with plugs.
+- Maintaining consistent and accurate inflation air pressure is extremely important when working with plugs, and every plug should have it’s own inflation hose and gauge to monitor the inflation pressure from a safe distance.
 Ensure your pressure gauges are accurately calibrated and can maintain a steady pressure setting.
-Plug inflation pressure must be checked constantly.
+Plug inflation pressure must be checked, it’s suggested that pressure is monitored an hour after inflation then every 4 hours after that (pressure in the plug will drop as the plug temperature drops to the pipe and liquid it is exposed to).

-• When installing a pipe plug, it’s essential to avoid the Danger Zone.
+- When working with a pipe plug, it’s essential to avoid the Danger Zone.
 This zone is located directly in front of the pipeline and plug, forming an invisible, funnel-shaped area that increases in size as it moves outward from the plug.
 If the plug fails, it and any debris will launch outward with tremendous, potentially deadly force.

-• Do not over-inflate or under-inflate a pneumatic plug.
-Over-inflating a plug beyond the required pressure or under-inflating it to less than the necessary pressure can cause the plug to rupture and dislodge at extreme velocity..
+- Do not over-inflate or under-inflate a pneumatic plug.
+Over-inflating a plug beyond the required pressure or under-inflating it to less than the necessary pressure can cause the plug to either move, rupture, or dislodge at extreme velocity.
 Improper inflation can cause plug failure or dislodgement, potentially resulting in death, serious injury, or property damage.

-• Pneumatic Plugs are only intended for temporary sealing and should only be used for the short duration necessary to complete the task.
-If a pneumatic plug must be in place for an extended period, the inflation pressure should be checked and adjusted, if needed, at least every four hours.
+- Pneumatic Plugs are only intended for temporary sealing and should only be used for the short duration necessary to complete the task.
+If a pneumatic plug must be in place for an extended period, the inflation pressure should be checked and adjusted.
+We suggest using the critical air regulator and cylinder, and the low inflation pressure alarm in these situations.